marcprux/ChannelZ/README.md

 ChannelZ is a pure Swift framework for simplifying state and event management in iOS and Mac apps.
 You can create `Channels` to both native Swift properties and Objective-C properties, and connect those `Channels` using `Conduits`, enabling the underlying values of the properties to be automatically synchronized.

+Following is an overview of the API.
+To get started using ChannelZ in your own project, jump straight to [Setting up ChannelZ](#settingup).

 #### Example: Basic Usage

 ```swift